 None other than longtime Elite pro Rick Clunn, she said, even has asked her for advice.
-What he wanted to know was her secret for keeping a pony tail untangled while running at 70 mph.
+He wanted to know her secret for keeping a ponytail untangled while running at 70 mph.
 This is now a good joke between two people who often wear their hair tied back.

 Clunn said he supports Parker in her bid to turn Elite, as he would any woman.

-“I’ve been consistent my entire career on this topic,” said Clunn, this week in his 374th Bassmaster event.
+“I’ve been consistent my entire career on this topic,” said Clunn in his 374th Bassmaster event this week.
 “I’ve always said it would be one of the best things for the sport to have women in tournaments.
 To me, that’s the beauty of fishing; anyone can participate and compete.”

 Clunn was quick to add that, man or woman, qualifying is one thing, but being a successful Elite pro is another.

 “It will be a test,” he said.
-“In the Elite Series, you’re going up against the best there is, no matter who you are.”
+“In the Elite Series, you’re going up against the best, no matter who you are.”

 James Niggemeyer, another Elite pro in this week’s Open, likes the media attention Parker’s generating for the sport.

 Like Parker, Jan Heavener of Sherwood, Ark., competes as a pro in the Central Open trail.
-Like Niggemeyer, Heavener sees Parker’s success as a plus for the sport.
+But, like Niggemeyer, Heavener sees Parker’s success as a plus for the sport.

 “I’m happy to see a woman up there, doing well,” Heavener said.